Quick Decade+

 Unity3D and Netcode

-Assisted team-wide effort to optimize.
-Reduced bandwidth with bit packing, memory optimization, and general FPS improvements to get SteamDeck system to stable 60FPS in our top-down Burst ECS architecture.Along with custom Mirror KCP improvements, re-connection handling, Server Authoritative protection/anti-cheat, headless stripping, and solving memory leaks.Used scene based object pools and other tricks to decrease load times of min-spec devices from 80 to 40 seconds with future after release plans to further reduce.
+While optimization was always a team-wide effort at Lunchbox, for my 3 core displines it was Tools, Netcode,and Unity Optimizations.As we had the aim to keep the SteamDeck at a stable 60FPS in our ECS Job System architecture.Some of my contributions included custom Mirror KCP improvements, re-connection handling, Server Authoritative protection/anti-cheat, headless stripping, solving a 32GB memory leak, and improving Unity's Scene transition speed.I also used a scene based object pool and other tricks to decrease load times of min-spec devices from 80 to 40 seconds with future after release plans to further reduce by reworking our scene handling to more of a preloaded worldstream setup.

 Tools For